manfromarce/DocSharp/README.md

 The optional extra packages [DocSharp.ImageSharp](https://www.nuget.org/packages/DocSharp.ImageSharp/) and [DocSharp.SystemDrawing](https://www.nuget.org/packages/DocSharp.SystemDrawing/) allow to convert unsupported images (e.g. GIF / TIFF for DOCX -> RTF or WMF / EMF / TIFF for DOCX -> MD).

-There is no common DOM to manipulate or generate documents, this library is mainly for conversion.
-Some helper methods on top of the [Open XML SDK](https://github.com/dotnet/Open-XML-SDK) and format-specific writers are available, but they are mostly intended for internal use.
-A new simplified DOM on top of the Open XML SDK will be worked on in a separate branch, but I can't guarantee when/if it will be ready.
-For now, you can consider the following libraries for documents creation and manipulation: [OfficeIMO](https://github.com/EvotecIT/OfficeIMO), [OpenXML-Office](https://github.com/DraviaVemal/OpenXML-Office), [ClosedXML](https://github.com/ClosedXML/ClosedXML), [ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler), [QuestPDF](https://github.com/QuestPDF/QuestPDF), [MigraDoc](https://github.com/empira/PDFsharp).

 ### Supported features

 - Binary formats: most doc/xls/ppt features were supported by the original project, but exceptions occurred when using .NET (rather than .NET Framework) or loading specific documents.
 The most noticeable issues have been fixed, but more work is needed to make the library reliable; if you find other bugs, you are welcome to open an issue (please attach a sample file if the issue only occurs for specific documents).